jexia/docs/docs/ums/README.md

 </template>
 </CodeSwitcher>

-## Fetch a user
+## Fetch a User
-To fetch an user you need to run the next methods:
+To fetch an user you can look at the following methods:

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>